2003 Houston Texans season

 The 2003 Houston Texans season was the franchise's second season in the National Football League and the second under head coach Dom Capers.
 It saw the Texans make a one-game improvement on its initial season's record.

+In the NFL draft, the Texans selected wide receiver Andre Johnson from Miami (FL) third overall.
+Johnson would become a cornerstone of the Texans' franchise for the next decade and would go on to hold nearly every franchise receiving record.
+Considered one of the best receivers of his era, Johnson was selected for the Pro Football Hall of Fame in 2024, becoming the first player to start their career with the Texans to be inducted.